bencygv/Project/README.md

 2. Sales & Market Trends
     * Which manufacturers dominate sales volume?
-    * How do sales and prices trend over time with new launches (Latest_Launch)?
+    * How do sales and prices trend over time with new launches?
     * What is the relationship between Price_in_thousands and Sales_in_thousands?
-    * Any pattern of sales linked to Latest_Launch year/month?
+    * Any pattern of sales linked to launch year/month?

 3. Resale Value
-    * Which manufacturers/models retain value best (Year_Resale_Value vs Price_in_thousands)?
+    * Which manufacturers retain value best?
-    * Does vehicle type (Passenger vs Car) affect depreciation?
+    * Does vehicle type affect depreciation?
     * Which manufacturers have the highest average resale values?

 4. Design & Efficiency Trade-offs
-    * How do price and fuel efficiency relate by make or model?
+    * How do price and fuel efficiency relate by manufacturer?
     * Influence of design factors (Wheelbase, Width, Length, Curb_weight) on fuel efficiency.
     * Trade-off between Engine_size and Fuel_efficiency.